 Bays, Pacific Northwest

 There are three main marinas, a public wharf, along with the Maple Bay Yacht Club and the Maple Bay Rowing Club.
 The waterfront is divided into three public access areas.
 The first is a parking lot where there is a boat launch and a large pier.
 The paved parking lot is large enough for boat trailers.
 The second access point is a beach park.
 Parallel parking is on the street.
-From the parking lot there is a small walking path leading down to the beach.
+From the parking lot, there is a small walking path leading down to the beach.
 The third access point is on a separate section of the waterfront accessed best from Genoa Bay Road.
 The Maple Bay Marina is on Genoa Bay Road.
-There is a store, docks and pub/restaurant.
+There are a store, docks and a pub/restaurant.

 All in all, this is a very pretty place, there is so much to do in the area as well, you can visit the local lakes for swimming and bird watching, lakes like Quamachan and Somenos are both favorites of the bird watchers.
-On Somenos lake, you will find the Cowichan forestry museum with a train that takes you past and over the lake, great place to visit with all its history of island train logging.
+On Somenos lake, you will find the Cowichan forestry museum with a train that takes you past and over the lake, a great place to visit with all its history of island train logging.